cwhidden/rspr/README.txt

 When using the -unrooted option, the exact algorithms run in O(3^k n^2) time.

+The new cluster reduction implementation improves the running time of the algorithm to O(2.42^k n) time where k is the largest rSPR distance of any cluster.
+This provides a large speedup when the trees are clusterable.

 NOTE: This is an exponential algorithm that exactly solves an NP-hard problem.
 Thus the algorithms may not finish in a reasonable amount of time for large rSPR distances (> 20 without optimizations and > 50 with optimizations).